rmathew8-gh/Next-js-Boilerplate/README.md

 ### Testing

 All unit tests are located alongside the source code in the same directory, making them easier to find.
-The project uses Vitest and React Testing Library for unit testing.
+The project uses Jest and React Testing Library for unit testing.
 You can run the tests with the following command:

 ```shell
 npm run test